iamsurya/minimal-working-examples/OpenCV-SharedMemory/Readme.md

 # OpenCV-SharedMemory

   Shares an OpenCV image between two programs using Shared Memory on Windows.
+  Useful for using with GigE (eg: Basler) cameras if you need the same video in multiple programs but lack multi-cast hardware.
   Relevant code can be found in [OpenCV-SharedMemory.cpp](OpenCV-SharedMemory/OpenCV-SharedMemory.cpp): server() and receiver().

   ![ScreenShot](Screenshot.PNG)